openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 .. meta:
     frontend_status: None

-A compilation unit is a separate module or a package that is initialized (see :ref:`Separate Module Initializer` and :ref:`Package Initializer`) once before the first use of an entity (function, variable, or type) exported from the compilation unit.
+A compilation unit is a separate module (see :ref:`Separate Module Initializer`) or a package (see :ref:`Package Initializer`) that is initialized once before the first use of an entity (function, variable, or type) exported from the compilation unit.
 If a compilation unit has any import directive (see :ref:`Import Directives`) but the imported entities are not actually used, then the imported compilation unit (separate or package) is initialized before the entry point (see